Dear visitor, this tool called OsmHydrant eases the process of adding and editing hydrants to OpenStreetMap.

-If you wanna use OsmHydrant to add & edit fire-fighting facilities, you need an OpenStreetMap account.
+If you want to use OsmHydrant to add & edit fire-fighting facilities, you need an OpenStreetMap account.
 However, the registration at OpenStreetMap is free of charge.

-Before each session, where you gonna add fire-fighting facilities or edit existing ones, you need to login into your OpenStreetMap account and allow OsmHydrant edit the map in your name.
+Before each session, where you are going to add fire-fighting facilities or edit existing ones, you need to login into your OpenStreetMap account and allow OsmHydrant edit the map in your name.
 To start you session click onto OAuth/Login.

 After a successful login, you can start to edit fire-fighting facilities by selecting them in the map or in the list.